A homesick American

 Making candied oranges at home is really not as difficult as it may seem.
 The oranges are boiled in water to remove some of the bitterness and then boiled in a sugar syrup.
 After that, they sit at room temperature until dry.
 You don’t need a candy thermometer and any special equipment to make these.
 The hardest part, at least for me as an impatient cook, is waiting for them to dry.
 Instead of dipping the orange slices in chocolate, I like to eat them with little chocolate pots de crème, dipping the oranges as I go.

 Candied oranges are great on their own, dredged in a little sugar.
 You could dip these in melted chocolate and let it harden, but I love to serve them with chocolate pots de crème.
 Cook the oranges in round slices because the peel will prevent them from falling apart.
-When ready to serve, cut each round in half.
+When ready to serve, cut each round orange slice in half.

 1 large, organic navel orange